eganba23/Portfolio_4/README.md

 This project are my unguided exploration of the Tidy Tuesday from July 30th, 2024.
 I scratch the surface upon what is possible with data manipulation and visualization.

-Note: Work still needs to be done to update the aesthetics of the graphs.
+Note: Work still being done to update the aesthetics of the graphs.